 Recombination-polymorphism correlations

-We employed two methods to investigate the relationships between the recombinational landscape and patterns of polymorphism within and among natural populations.
-To quantify genome-wide correlations among recombination rate and population genetic statistics, we divided the stickleback genome into non-overlapping windows and calculated average recombination rates (in centiMorgans per megabase, cM/Mb), sequence diversity (πBT, πRS, and π), and genetic divergence (FST, dXY) in each window.
-Below, we show results from 1000-kb genomic windows.
-RAD marker density made estimates of local recombination rates less reliable and more variable at smaller window sizes (Figures S3 and S4).
+We employed three methods to investigate the relationships between the recombinational landscape and patterns of polymorphism within and among natural populations.
+To quantify genome-wide correlations among recombination rate and population genetic statistics, we divided the stickleback genome into non-overlapping windows and calculated average recombination rates (in centiMorgans per megabase, cM/Mb), sequence diversity (πBT, πRS, and π), and genetic divergence (FST, dXY) in each window (table…).
+RAD marker density made estimates of local recombination rates less reliable and more variable when using small window sizes (e.g. 100-kb windows; Figures S3 and S4).
+As a result, we show results from 1000-kb genomic windows.
 We used nonparametric correlations to test for correlations between variables because the distributions of most variables lacked normality even using standard data transformations.
 Below we present Spearman’s rank order correlations.
 Kendall’s tau and parametric linear models gave qualitatively similar results.

 Genomic heterogeneity exists not only in the proportion of the genome affected by divergent selection but also in how genetic variation and divergence are clustered within the genome.
 Marine-freshwater genomic divergence in stickleback is clustered into few, large regions that can encompass most of the length of a chromosome.
-We sought to directly compare the genomic distributions of population genetic statistics along the physical genome and on the three genetic maps we constructed.
+We sought to directly compare the genomic distributions of population genetic statistics along the physical genome and on the genetic maps we constructed.
 We used a windowing approach that allowed direct comparisons across maps despite differing numbers and distributions of markers among genetic maps.
 Using the R package ‘ksmooth’, we binned each chromosome into equally sized intervals, the number of which we set equal to the number of segregating RAD markers on the genetic map with fewest markers.
 For each interval, we calculated genetic position from each laboratory cross and FST between Rabbit Slough and Boot Lake populations (Hohenlohe et al. 2010; Nelson and Cresko 2018) within a 250-kb normally distributed kernel.
-Using this windowing approach, we were able to make direct comparisons between recombination rates within and among genetic maps from different genetic backgrounds and patterns of polymorphism in the populations from which the laboratory lines were derived.
+We also imputed the genetic positions of all divergent loci using the lm() function in R: we found the nearest flanking RAD markers in each mapping cross and predicted the genetic position of the divergent locus assuming a constant recombination rate between the flanking markers.
+With these approaches we were able to make direct comparisons between recombination within and among genetic maps from different genetic backgrounds and patterns of polymorphism in the populations from which the laboratory lines were derived.

 Data availability